-Senior Vice President and Chief Communications Officer, Guardian Life
+Enterprise Chief Communications Officer, Guardian Life

 Sandy spent her early career as an attorney practicing employment law.
-She received her B.A. in Philosophy from Spelman College and her J.D. from the University of Virginia School of Law
+She received her B.A. in Philosophy from Spelman College and her J.D. from the University of Virginia School of Law.

 As Chief Executive Officer and President of the Church Pension Group (CPG), Mary Kate Wold leads a $13 billion financial services enterprise that provides retirement, health, life insurance, property and casualty insurance, and other products and services to the Episcopal Church.
 She also serves as a member of the Board of Trustees of The Church Pension Fund, CPG’s governing body.

 Mary Kate has served in a variety of leadership positions in the corporate, legal, and government sectors.
 Prior to joining CPG, she was a senior finance executive and principal corporate officer of Wyeth, one of the world’s largest pharmaceutical companies.
 Previously, she was a partner and chaired the tax practice group of Shearman & Sterling, a leading global law firm.
 Earlier in her career, she served in the Office of Tax Policy of the United States Department of the Treasury.